Multilayer shallow-water model with stratification and shear: Discussion of several aspects of the -

 \subsection{Forcing}

-In R95 forcing (wind stress, interfacial drag, and buoyancy/heat input) was introduced in the one-layer version of the present multilayer model equations in a way that was compatible with the conservation laws of energy, momentum, and mass/heat content.
+In R95 forcing (wind stress, interfacial drag, and buoyancy/heat input) was introduced in the $1$-\ILo{ }model equations in a way that was compatible with the conservation laws of energy, momentum, and mass/heat content.
 The same approach is adopted here to include, in addition, freshwater fluxes through the surface in accordance with the conservation law of salt content.
 The possibility for the exchange of fluid across the other interfaces is also considered.

-Let $\mathbf{\tau }(\mathbf{x},t)$ be a wind stress acting at the surface of the ocean ($\rho _{n+1}\equiv 0$ must be the setting in the rigid-bottom configuration and typically $h_{0}\equiv 0$ in the rigid-lid one).
+Let $\mathbf{\tau }(\x,t)$ be a wind stress acting at the surface of the ocean ($\rho _{n+1}\equiv 0$ must be the setting in the rigid-bottom configuration and typically $h_{0}\equiv 0$ in the rigid-lid one).
 Assume further that there is a friction force acting at the interface between contiguous layers.
-Introduction of these forces in Newton's equations (\ref {IL1n}d,e) in the form \begin{mathletters} \end{mathletters} implies that the work done by the wind stress is proportional to the velocity at the top of the uppermost layer, $\mathbf{\bar{u}}_{\alpha }\mp \mathbf{u}_{\alpha }^{\sigma }$, and that one done by the friction force in the $i$th layer is proportional to the velocity at the base of that layer, $ \mathbf{\bar{u}}_{i}\pm \mathbf{u}_{i}^{\sigma }$.
-Namely \begin{mathletters} \end{mathletters} In the above equations, $\delta _{ij}$ is the Kroenecker delta and $r_{i}$ is a friction coefficient that can be taken as a constant or as some function of $h_{i}$ and $|\mathbf{\bar{u}}_{i}\pm \mathbf{u}_{i}^{\sigma }|.$ [Recall that $\alpha :=n$ (resp., $\alpha :=1$) for the rigid-bottom (resp., rigid-lid) configuration.]
+Introduction of these forces in Newton's equations (\ref{IL1n}d,e) in the form